colinhacks/typejest/README.md

 <br/>
 <br/>

-**Types need tests, too!
-Typejest is a Jest-like assertion library for static types.**
+Types need tests, too!
+If you're application code involves generics, type inference, or conditional types, you should write tests to make sure everything is working as expected! `typejest` provides a Jest-like API for making assertions about types.

 ## Installation